WalkerCodeRanger/semver-docs/apidoc/Semver.Ranges(conceptual).md

 #### Versions in Ranges

-By default all versions in a range must strictly conform to the semantic versioning spec and not have a metadata section.
+By default the syntax of all versions appear in a range expression must strictly conform to the semantic versioning spec and not have a metadata section.
 This can be relaxed using the [SemVersionRangeOptions](xref:Semver.Ranges.SemVersionRangeOptions).

 #### Comparison Sets